 Team Uganda was The University of Manchester’s first flagship international opportunity, providing meaningful volunteering opportunities overseas for undergraduate students.

 The project was a partnership project between the University and S.A.L.V.E.
 International (Support and Love Via Education) , a charity based in Manchester and working in Uganda.
 S.A.L.V.E. works with children on the streets in Jinja, using the power of education to provide opportunities for them to leave their difficult pasts behind them and move off the streets towards a brighter future.

-To find out more about last year's project please visit the Team Uganda Blog.
+To hear about the project from the student's perspective please visit the Team Uganda Blog.